 Directions: Parking lots for South Fork Wildlife Area are on the south and north side of the wildlife area.
 Access to the southern parking is directly off of Highway 178 just east of South Lake and 1 mile west of Sierra Way.
 Drive down a dirt road (Patterson Lane) about 1/4 mile, the entrance to the wildlife area is on your right.
 Park and walk in.

-To access the northern parking area, drive 10 miles east of town of Lake Isabella on Highway 178 to Sierra Way.
+To access the northern parking area, drive 11 miles east of town of Lake Isabella on Highway 178 to Sierra Way.
 Turn north on Sierra Way.
 The parking lot is directly off of Sierra Way, 3/4 of a mile north of the Sierra Way bridge over the South Fork of the Kern River.
-This part of the wildlife area is normally flooded from November to June.
+This part of the wildlife area is may be flooded from November to June.
 (The land around the Sierra Way bridge is privately owned by the National Audubon Society and not part of the publicly owned wildlife area.)